 Did you know you could use Infotracer to search for court records in Washington?
 With access to thousands of WA court cases, Infotracer makes it easy to find court records in King County, Pierce County, and Snohomish County.
 Thanks to the WA Public Records Act Chapter 42.56 RCW, all public citizens have the right to review criminal court records, civil cases, family and probate matters, bankruptcies and more.

 Anyone can perform a court records search in private without requesting permission or needing a good reason.
 All records will be available online except those that have been marked as confidential by law.

-Try Infotracer today to get free instant access to Washington court records from most courts in the state.
-Performing a Washington state court records search by name is the best way to lookup cases online from Washington superior courts, municipal courts, and district courts.
+Try Infotracer today to get free instant access to WA court records from most courts in the state.
+Performing a state court records search by name is the best way to lookup cases online from the state superior courts, municipal courts, and district courts.

 In 2012, the Washington courts received 2,377,252 filings.
 In 2016, the number of filings decreased by 77.3% and counted 539,800 filings and had 577,687 outgoing cases

 Domestic relations caseload of Washington at year end of 2016 has decreased by 7.7% compared to the last 5 years, in 2012 the number of incoming cases have been 64,944 but are higher than in 2015.